mezoni/async/README.md

  - The ability easy transform the tasks into 'futures'
  - The ability creating 'promise 'tasks from results
  - The ability easy assignment of the task result inside the tasks 'actions'
+ - The ability run tasks in parallel (multithreading)
  - The exception handling with the error propagation from the inner tasks to the outer tasks

 Here is some examples that you may to run and see how it works and how it may be used.